zDevelopers/UHPlugin/README.md

          ![Craft from a wither head](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_GoldenAppleFromWither.png)
        - There is a way to remove the lore (because two golden apple with a different lore are not stackable), either in the config (lore not added) or using a craft:
          ![Craft - Lore removal](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_LoreGoldenAppleRemoval.png)
+       - You can configure the number of half-hearts healed by a golden apple, enchanted golden apple, and the same for “golden heads”, independantely.
     - The enderpearl damages can be removed.
     - The ghast tears can be replaced by gold, to make Regeneration potions uncraftable.
     - The level-II potions can be disabled.